shspage/SHFXRegularPolygon_aip/README.md

 * Place "SHFXRegularPolygon_aip" folder directly under Illustrator SDK's samplecode folder.
 * (Windows) To build with the attached project file, it is necessary to convert the character code of the source code (.cpp, .h, .hpp) from UTF-8 to Multibyte(cp932).
+* The python names and paths in Build Phases/Run Script(mac) and Build Events(win) are from my environment, so please change them accordingly.
+(Starting with Illustrator SDK 2025, the version of python used in the build is 3.11.)

 ## Installation